tuang3142/rubyquiz/README.md

 # Why

-This is my take on the [leecode](http://leetcode.com/) problems.
+This is my take on the [leetcode](http://leetcode.com/) problems.
 Occasionally, I'll write algorithms and data structures from scratch.
 The purpose is to practice and showcase clean and test-driven code.
 I primarily use python (over ruby, which I use professionally) because of the wide range of supported python libraries for solving algorithmic problems.

 Each problem comes with an explanation of what it is, how to solve it, and test suites.
-I keep it brief as it takes great effort to write an "easy-to-understand" solution and even greater effort to understand it if readers don't attempt to solve problems.
+I keep it brief as it takes great effort to write an "easy-to-understand" solution and even greater effort to understand it.
 Again, the punch line is only "clean and test-driven" code.

 # Examples